anhinga/fluid/MusicSynthTalk.md

 https://en.wikipedia.org/wiki/Pure_Data#Code_examples

-Old fashioned visual synthesis with analog video synthesizers and oscilloscopes should also be views as synthesis via a composition of unit generators.
+Old fashioned visual synthesis with analog video synthesizers and oscilloscopes should also be viewed as synthesis via a composition of unit generators.
 Our recent exercise in that direction was to take a frequency modulation audio synthesis example from the "Sonifying Processing" tutorial and extend it into a visual domain, so that frequency modulation is in sync both visually and in sound: